 How much can we apply for?

-We do not have a minimum or maximum grant amount that can be applied for.
-Sometimes we fund projects in their entirety, while other times we support a proportion of a projects’ costs and look for match funding.
+We don't have a minimum or maximum grant amount that can be applied for.
+Sometimes we fund projects in their entirety, while other times we support a proportion of a project's costs and look for match funding.
 We recommend applicants look through our list of recent grants to better understand the types of projects we support.

 Can you offer feedback if my application is declined?